benbaptist/minecraft-wrapper/documentation/helpers.rst

 -  pickle_load(path, filename)

-    Save data to Pickle file (*.pkl).
-Allows saving dictionary or other data in a way that json cannot always be saved due to json formatting rules.
+    Load data from a Pickle file (*.pkl).
+Normally the returned data would be a dictionary or other python object.
+Used to retrieve data that was previously `pickle_save`d.

     :Args:
         :path: path to file (no trailing slash)
         :filename: filename including extension
-        :data: Data to be pickled.
-        :encoding: 'Machine' or 'Human' - determines whether file contents can be viewed in a text editor.

     :returns: saved data.
 (Assumes success; errors will raise exception.)